When Myra first came to see me she listed her number one concern in all caps at the top of her intake form: PERIOD PROBLEMS.

 Include fat and protein with each of your meals as this will help with your insulin and blood sugar levels so that the rest of your hormones can get back into balance.

 Ready to banish those period problems for good, but don't know where to start?
 You can check out my 5 week hormone programs that give you access to the protocols I use in my clinic at your own pace.
-If you're looking for more one-on-one support, consider booking a Hormone Strategy call with one of my Functional Nutrition and Lifestyle practitioners.

 Discover how to get off birth control, kick your unwanted hormone symptoms, and ditch those period problems for good!